BusinessAlchemist/businessalchemist.github.io/_posts/2022-03-12-troubleshooting-tableau-live-queries-against-sql-part-2.md

-## Troubleshooting performance of tableau live connections to SQL Server - part 1.
-BASICS.
+## Troubleshooting performance of tableau live connections to SQL Server - part 2.
+DETAILS and ACTION.

 👋 Hello everyone, wish you enjoy reading these findings I've gathered over a couple of years working with this type of scenario
 This is part 2 where we discuss specific symptoms and troubleshooting steps.